 Cumberland’s Diabetes Management Program is guided by sensitivity to the developmental needs of children and adolescents.
 The program provides opportunities to gain positive peer support by interacting with other children who face similar physical, emotional and social challenges.
 Patients are discharged with feelings of accomplishment and success.
 They realize they are individuals who happen to have diabetes rather than perceiving themselves as oddities within their peer group.

 Cumberland’s multi-disciplinary approach incorporates pediatric/adolescent medicine, psychology, nursing, physical and recreational therapy, diet and nutrition, social work and education.
-By integrating these disciplines, the Diabetes Management Program is successful in:
+By integrating these disciplines, Cumberland’s Diabetes Management Program can help by:

 - Stabilizing medical problems